oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-performance/query-performance.md

 ### **The traditional way to create a partitioned external table**

-You can create partitioned external tables in Oracle Autonomous Database by using the **DBMS_CLOUD** API.
+You can create partitioned external tables in Oracle Autonomous AI Database by using the **DBMS_CLOUD** API.
 This API simplifies the definition of the external table structure;however, you will have to provide the table's metadata.

 For example, you will have to: